jgeraigery/aw-reportingapi/README.md

 # Copyright and License

-Code and documentation copyright by Hitachi Vantara, 2018.
+Code and documentation copyright by Hitachi Vantara LLC 2020.
+All Rights Reserved.
 Release under [the Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).